Thiol: Thiyl radicals

 Free radicals derived from mercaptans, called thiyl radicals, are commonly invoked to explain reactions in organic chemistry and biochemistry.
 They have the formula RS• where R is an organic substituent such as alkyl or aryl.
 They arise from or can be generated by a number of routes, but the principal method is H-atom abstraction from thiols.
 Another method involves homolysis of organic disulfides.
 In biology thiyl radicals are responsible for the formation of the deoxyribonucleic acids, building blocks for DNA.
 This conversion is catalysed by ribonucleotide reductase (see figure).
 Thiyl intermediates also are produced by the oxidation of glutathione, an antioxidant in biology.
 Thiyl radicals (sulfur-centred) can transform to carbon-centred radicals via hydrogen atom exchange equilibria.
 The formation of carbon-centred radicals could lead to protein damage via the formation of C−C bonds or backbone fragmentation.

-Because of the weakness of the S−H bond, thiols can functioning as scavengers of free radicals.
+Because of the weakness of the S−H bond, thiols can function as scavengers of free radicals.

 Biological importance

 Cysteine and cystine

-As the functional group of the amino acid cysteine, the thiol group plays a very important role in biology.
+As the functional group of the proteinogenic amino acid cysteine, the thiol group plays a very important role in biology.
 When the thiol groups of two cysteine residues (as in monomers or constituent units) are brought near each other in the course of protein folding, an oxidation reaction can generate a cystine unit with a disulfide bond (−S−S−).
 Disulfide bonds can contribute to a protein's tertiary structure if the cysteines are part of the same peptide chain, or contribute to the quaternary structure of multi-unit proteins by forming fairly strong covalent bonds between different peptide chains.
 A physical manifestation of cysteine-cystine equilibrium is provided by hair straightening technologies.

 Sulfhydryl groups in the active site of an enzyme can form noncovalent bonds with the enzyme's substrate as well, contributing to covalent catalytic activity in catalytic triads.
 Active site cysteine residues are the functional unit in cysteine protease catalytic triads.
 Cysteine residues may also react with heavy metal ions (Zn2+, Cd2+, Pb2+, Hg2+, Ag+) because of the high affinity between the soft sulfide and the soft metal (see hard and soft acids and bases).
 This can deform and inactivate the protein, and is one mechanism of heavy metal poisoning.